ISISComputingGroup/ibex_developers_manual/Data-Generation-and-Storage.md

 Final actions:

 1. Investigate the GUI workspace and see if we need to do anything with this.
-1. Create separate labview log whose only current place is in mysql-msglogs and treat it like an IOC log.
+1. Create a separate labview log for messages that current are written to the mysql-msglog and treat it like an IOC log.
 1. Collect a new sample of data over the next cycle.
 (Collect weekly but for more instruments)
 1. Agree above things to do on shutdown create tickets to implement and automate these